sbnb-io/sbnb/README-INSTALL.md

 For more details on automatic hostname assignments, refer to [README-SERIAL-NUMBER.md](README-SERIAL-NUMBER.md).

+### Note:
+When the motherboard serial number reported by dmidecode is a placeholder such as `To be filled by O.E.M.`, `Not Specified`, or `Default string`, the system will use the MAC address of the first physical network interface to generate the hostname (e.g. `sbnb-345a6078df18`).
+If no physical interface is found, it will fall back to a random hostname.

 ## Done!
 You can now SSH into the server using Tailscale SSO methods, such as **Google Auth**.
 If you're having trouble connecting via SSH, check out this GitHub issue for detailed debugging steps: